miguelobando/pokemon-project/backend/README.md

 ## To Do

-- [x] Create a database using PostgreSQL including the tables
-- [x] Create the register endpoint
-- [x] Create the login endpoint
 - [ ] Create the logout endpoint
 - [ ] Create the reset password endpoint
 - [ ] Create the get JWT guard
-- [x] Assign pokemons to users when registering
-- [x] Add redist to the project
-- [x] Create the get all pokemons endpoint
-- [x] Get my own pokemons
-- [x] Create the "I want to trade a pokemon" endpoint
-- [x] Create the "I want to give the pokemon endpoint"
 - [ ] Create the method to say aware of new available trades
-- [x] Create endpoint to get available trades

 ## Description

 Backend side for the Pokemon project.